openaire/guidelines-cris-managers/docs/introduction.rst

 Introduction
 ------------

+These guidelines describe the CERIF-XML profile for CRIS managers to be compatible with OpenAIRE.

 Aim
 ^^^
 The Guidelines provide orientation for CRIS managers to expose their metadata in a way that is compatible with the OpenAIRE infrastructure.